npavlicek/NPNG/README.md

 ```cpp
 #define NPNG_IMPLEMENTATION
 ```
+## To-do

+- [ ] Implement crc32 and adler32
+- [ ] Error checking for my zlib implementation

 ## Notes

 - Only supports two PNG formats right now, RGB8 and RGBA8
+- Might implement support for RGB16 and RGBA16 later
 - No interlacing support
-- Might implement support for RGB16 and RGBA16 later
-- Might also write my own zlib implementation to remove the zlib dependency
+- No color palette support
+- Only PNG block types that are supported are IHDR, IDAT, IEND